syinfalcon/MA705-Dashboard/README.md

 ## Dashboard Description

 The dashboard summarizes the information of the number of deaths caused by different reasons during four years obtained from the Data.CDC.gov website.
-There is one bar chart and two tables in this dashboard.
+It includes one bar chart and two tables.

 Bar chart:
 - x axis shows the time by year